Understanding how big the problem is - that's where solving it starts. These are the numbers behind our work.

-Canada is one of the most immigrant-friendly nations in the world, but significant gaps remain between newcomers and the services designed to help them.
+Canada is one of the most welcoming countries in the world for immigrants, but there are still big gaps between newcomers and the services meant to help them.

 500,000+